top of page

 Eligibility: Rising grade 7-9 students

 Application Deadline: Rolling.
-Registrations for the 2025 cohort will open in November
+Registrations will open in November

 SoSC is a sound option if you’re interested in robotics and its application within the framework of urban development.
 This program focuses on teaching you how to apply principles of science, technology, engineering, and mathematics (STEM) to solve real-world challenges facing modern cities.
 During the course, you will explore concepts in robotics, energy science, urban infrastructure, and environmental sustainability, and use these concepts to imagine and design solutions that could make cities smarter, more efficient, and more livable.